kwin555/portfolio-/README.md

 # Portfolio App

-> This is a Ruby on Rails 5 Applications that allows users to create their own folies.
+> This is a Ruby on Rails 5 Applications that allows users to create their own portfolios.

 ### Features